loic-ponger/CentHORD/README.md

  - Local convolution to detect diagonals

-Small diagonals are detected using a convolution filter applied along matrix diagonals (--conv_size).
+Small diagonals are detected using a convolution filter applied along matrix diagonals (--conv_size, default=5).
 For each point in the score matrix, the local mean (or median) and the local variability (standard deviation or MAD) are computed for each position.
+With the option "--local_method" set to "robust" the program will used median+MAD.
-The size of local environment can be adjusted (--local_size) and the score at each position is compared to the expected score from the background level. diagonales with a score X time above the standard deviation are considered as significant (--sd_factor).
+The size of local environment can be adjusted (--local_size, default=5) and the score at each position is compared to the expected score from the background level. diagonales with a score X time above the standard deviation are considered as significant (--sd_factor, default=2).
 Then, significant small diagonals that overlap are merged to form longer diagonals.